Knife Sets

 My Carbon Bladed Leuku Set

-This is just a standard carbon bladed set that I made up more by way of experimenting than anything else.
+This is just a standard matching carbon bladed set that I made up more by way of experimenting than anything else.

 The handles are one piece Spalted Maple, with a 3mm brass bolster and end cap.
 Unfortunately the picture doesn't do them justice, but trust me, they're quite nice...